SpiderLabs/HostHunter/README.md

 [\_] Support for HackerTarget API key

 ## Notes
-* Free APIs throttle the amount of requests per day per source IP address..
+* Free APIs throttle the amount of requests per day per source IP address.

 ## License
 This project is licensed under the MIT License.